raaka1/lutorpy/README.md

 ```

 ## prepending 'self' as the first argument automatically
-In lua, there are use 'mlp:add(module)' to use function without pass self to the function.
-In python, it's done by default, There are two ways to prepend 'self' to a lua function.
+In lua, we use syntax like 'mlp:add(module)' to use a function without pass self to the function.
+But in python, it's done by default, there are two ways to prepend 'self' to a lua function in lutorpy.

 The first way is inline prepending by add '_' to before any function name, then it will try to return a prepended version of the function:
 ``` python